AryehMischel/pickaplace/README.md

-# Pick-a-place 360 Gallery
+# Pick-a-place

 ## Overview

-Pick-a-place 360 Gallery is a simple demo project showcasing a 360-degree interactive photo gallery built with A-Frame and Three.js.
+Pick-a-place is a demo project showcasing a 360-degree interactive photo gallery built with A-Frame and Three.js.
 The gallery is accessible across all platforms, including mobile, desktop, and VR.

 **[Live Demo](https://pickaplace.onrender.com/)**
 ## Features